The division is currently accepting applications for one-year fellowships in cardiovascular imaging starting in July 2016 and July 2017.

 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-The MGH Cardiovascular Imaging division is currently accepting applications for a one-year clinical fellowships beginning in July 2016.
-To apply please complete the following.
+The MGH Cardiovascular Imaging division is currently accepting applications for a one-year clinical fellowships beginning in July 2017.
+To apply please complete the following, addressed to program directors Dr. Brian Ghoshhajra and Dr. Nina Meyersohn.

 - Current Curriculum Vitae